 Lovisa constantly reviews its supply chain process for potential efficiency gains and cost reductions in order to generate higher gross margins.
 This includes improvements in its global warehouse and logistics program and the consolidation and rationalisation of its supplier base.
-As a result of this constant review the company has implemented warehouses in Spain (3PL), USA, South Africa (3PL) and the UK (3PL) to better support our online customers in these markets.
+As a result of this constant review the company has implemented warehouses in the USA, South Africa (3PL), the UK and Malaysia to better support our online customers in these markets.